 Pro: You’re in control of the timing.

-Pro: The professionals have the right equipment and training.
+Pro: Professional moving companies have the right equipment and training.

-Different items require different packing materials, and heavy objects need proper lifting or straps to secure them, says Linda Eagleton, owner of professional organiser firm, Creative Surrounds.
-“Professionals who know exactly the way things should be done can avoid breakage and injury,” she says.
+Different items require different packing materials, and heavy objects need proper lifting or straps to secure them, says Linda Eagleton, owner of professional organiser firm Creative Surrounds.
+“Professional movers who know exactly the way things should be done can avoid breakage and injury,” she says.

 Con: You have less control of handling.

 Letting the professionals handle your precious items is an exercise in trust.
 Even if you know your removalist’s insurance covers the cost of that collectible porcelain poodle your grandma gave you for your 21st birthday, nothing can replace its sentimental value.

 Pro: It is especially affordable and convenient for moving interstate.